Get

 3. Teach Basic Commands

 Just because your pup is hyper doesn’t mean you can’t train them.
 You should be able to use basic commands with them.
-Commands like stop, sit, and come will go a long way in ensuring your pup doesn’t get completely out of control when you’re introducing them to your cat.
+Commands like stop, sit, and come will go a long way in ensuring your pup doesn’t get out of control when you’re introducing them to your cat.

-Training sessions that last 15 to 20 minutes each day will have your dog listening to you in no time, as long as you continue to meet all of their daily exercise requirements.
+Training sessions that last 15 to 20 minutes each day will have your dog listening to you in no time as long as you continue to meet all of their daily exercise requirements.

 4. Start Slow